 Our priorities are to:

 .
-We also publish detailed reports on TB
+We also publish detailed reports: HIV/AIDS

-We support the BCCDC Public Health Laboratory
+We work closely with and provide analytical support to the BCCDC Public Health Laboratory

 and the provincial TB clinic

 and STI clinic